Running WRF¶

 Run real.exe for 2 domains.

-The purpose of this step is to ingest higher resolution terrestrial fields and corresponding land-water masked soil fields.
+This step ingests high-resolution terrestrial and land-water masked soil fields.

-Run ndown.exe to create the final fine-grid initial and boundary condition files.
+Run ndown.exe to create fine-grid initial and boundary condition files.

 Rename wrfinput_d02 to wrfndi_d02